 How do you top a drum solo that found you flipping from side to side and head over heels?
 Altitude, baby!
 Every night on this tour Lee traveled across the ceiling of the biggest venues in the world, playing drums along with crowd-pleasing hits by Led Zeppelin, Joe Walsh and AC/DC.
 As a bonus, the solo culminated with Lee bungee-jumping off his drum riser.
 At one show in Connecticut, this almost went horribly wrong: a miscommunication with his drum tech saw Lee bang heads with a concert goer before ultimately hitting the ground.

-The drum solo undertaken by Lee on Motley Crue's "back to basics" 1994 tour in support of their underrated, Vince Neil-less self-titled record was relatively normal … if that word even exists in the world of Motley Crue.
-Regardless, don't equate normalcy with a lack of flair, talent or energy — as you can see here, Lee clearly has all three in abundance.
+The drum solo undertaken by Lee on Motley Crue's "back to basics" 1994 tour in support of their underrated, Vince Neil-less self-titled record was relatively normal – if that word even exists in the world of Motley Crue.
+Regardless, don't equate normalcy with a lack of flair, talent or energy.
+Lee clearly has all three in abundance: See it here!

 At first, it would seem Lee has once again stripped away the stunts and tricks for this tour in order to put the emphasis back on his impressive musical skills.
 Then, halfway through this solo he suddenly goes all Gene Simmons on us, flying up to a riser suspended from the ceiling and performing amidst electronic beats on a completely different set of drums.